tomasvcaldas/post_app/README.md

 ## Usage
   * Run `mix run priv/repo/seeds.exs` to populate the database with 2 posts
   * Navigate to `localhost:4000/post/:id` to access the post page and add comments
+  * Test the real-time comments update by opening multiple tabs for the same post

 ## Learn more